 We always ask the following five questions of services.

 Is the service safe?
 The service was safe.
 Staff knew how to identify abuse and the correct procedures to follow if they suspected that abuse had occurred.
 Good The risks to people who use the service were identified and managed appropriately Staff were available in sufficient numbers to meet people's needs.
 Staff supported people to have their medicines safely.
 Is the service effective?
 The service was effective.
 Staff had access to training and support so they were equipped with the knowledge and skills needed to do their jobs.
 Good Staff had a good understanding of the Mental Capacity Act 2005 and Deprivation of Liberty Safeguards and their responsibilities in relation to these to help protect people's rights in this respect.
 People's dietary needs were met and they received assistance with eating and drinking as required.
 Staff supported people to maintain healthy lifestyles and had access to healthcare services.
 Is the service caring?
 The service was caring.
 Staff treated people with kindness and compassion, dignity and respect.
 Good Staff responded to people's needs promptly.
+Staff responded to people's needs promptly.
 People were involved in decisions about their care, and had access to advocates to help them make some decisions.
+People were involved in decisions about their care, and had access to advocates to help them make Good People were involved in decisions about their care, and had access to advocates to help them make some decisions.
 Is the service responsive?
 The service was responsive.
 People's care was planned in response to their needs.
+Staff were knowledgeable about people's support needs, their interests and preferences in order to provide a Good People were involved in decisions about their care, and had access to advocates to help them make some decisions.
+Is the service responsive?
+The service was responsive.
+People's care was planned in response to their needs.
 Staff were knowledgeable about people's support needs, their interests and preferences in order to provide a personalised service.
-Good People using the service and their relatives were encouraged to give feedback to the provider and there was an effective complaints system in place.
-Is the service well-led?
-The service was well-led.
-The provider promoted an open and transparent culture in which good practice was identified and encouraged.
-Good Systems were in place to ensure the quality of the service people received was assessed and monitored.
+People using the service and their relatives were encouraged to give feedback to the provider and Good

-Maple House
+Hazel House